FAIM-s/FaBERT_Formality_Classification/README.md

 ## Contributions

-Contributions to improve the model or its documentation are welcome.
+We want you to know that contributions to improve the model or its documentation are welcome.
 Please feel free to open an issue or submit a pull request on the corresponding repository.

 ---